<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=178113&amp;fmt=gif">

 WHAT IS THE HYBRID OFFICE?

 The new term for the post-pandemic workplace is “hybrid office.”
-The hybrid office is the central workplace that is designed around the concept of employees splitting their time between the workplace and a home office.
-Although the term is new, the concept of the hybrid office has actually been around in one form or another for many years.
-The goal of the hybrid office is to reduce space, promote mobility, and increase collaboration and efficiency in an age where a lot of work can be done remotely.
+The hybrid office is designed around employees splitting their time between the workplace and a home office.
+Although the term is new, the concept of the hybrid office has been around in one form or another for many years.
+The goal of the hybrid office is to reduce space, promote mobility, and increase collaboration and efficiency in an age where a large portion of work can be done remotely.

 AdobeStock_232658071